jennyhedley/digital-writing-2025/README.md

 What has been **introduced?** Summarise your proposed piece
 - What are the themes and ideas is your piece is exploring?:
 - What literary genre or style are you drawing on?
 Is it narrative driven or more poetic and associative?
 Or essayistic?
 - succinctly: What is the story?
-Or, what do you want to express/communicate throughj this piece?
+Or, what do you want to express/communicate through this piece?
 - what do you wish there reader to understand of feel?

 What needs to be **developed?**